selfishprimate/gerillass/README.md

     git clone https://github.com/selfishprimate/gerillass.git

-Or you can add it as a submodule into you Git based project ([What is a submodule?](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).
+Or you can add it as a submodule into your Git based project ([What is a submodule?](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).

     git submodule add https://github.com/selfishprimate/gerillass.git